IHE/HIE-Whitepaper/README.md

 help identify the patient.
 With information on dates of birth and sex, information about Leslie Ramsi, a male born on May-2-1968, can be distinguished from that of Leslie Ramsi, a female born on July-23-1987.

+The Patient Demographics Query ([PDQ](http://profiles.ihe.net/ITI/TF/Volume1/ch-8.html)) profile enables client systems to discover full identity information on a Patient given some set of demographics information the client knows.
-To help information systems improve their management of patient demographic information, IHE defines a profile called patient demographics query ([PDQ](http://profiles.ihe.net/ITI/TF/Volume1/ch-8.html)).
-The premise of this profile is that some information systems will have more comprehensive and more accurate demographic information about a patient than other systems.
-The following paragraph describes a typical use of the [PDQ](http://profiles.ihe.net/ITI/TF/Volume1/ch-8.html) profile.
+The premise of this profile is that the PDQ service will be made available at systems with a more comprehensive and more accurate demographic information about a patient than other systems.

 A typical use of [PDQ](http://profiles.ihe.net/ITI/TF/Volume1/ch-8.html) is to discover the patient's [XDS](http://profiles.ihe.net/ITI/TF/Volume1/ch-10.html) Affinity Domain
 Patient ID.
 Imagine that Justin McCarthy heads to the local public